The University of Tennessee Knoxville

 The cluster is organized into four working groups: environmental informatics, health data optimization, machine learning and modeling, and health outcomes integration.
 Each is built on a robust core of faculty expertise and domain-specific data and models.
 Cluster members will seek opportunities to collaborate with and leverage resources from the National Institute for Modeling Biological Systems (NIMBioS), the Center of Excellence in Livestock Diseases and Human Health, and the Genomics Center for the Advancement of Agriculture.

-UT Medical Center and community partner Cherokee Health Systems will provide a health care practice perspective to help us accelerate translation from discovery in the lab to real-world impact in the community.
+UT Medical Center and community partner River Valley Health Systems will provide a health care practice perspective to help us accelerate translation from discovery in the lab to real-world impact in the community.

 Join Our Academic Community